xtonyjiang/GNOVA/README.md

 - **Plink bfiles:** These are files .bed/.bim/.fam format.
 You can download some that we have prepared for you [here](http://genocanyon.med.yale.edu/GNOVAFiles/genotype_1KG_eur_SNPmaf5.tar.gz).
 These files are from the 1000 Genomes Project, with rare variants (MAF < 5%) filtered out.

 - **Anotation files:** These are only necessary if you are doing annotation-stratified analysis.
 You can download some example annotation files that we have prepared for you [here](http://genocanyon.med.yale.edu/GNOVAFiles/annotations.tar.gz).
+There are three different types of annotation files here:
+    - **annot_GenoCanyon:** Predicted functional and non-functional SNPs based on GenoCanyon annotations.
+    - **annot_MAF:** Minor allele frequency quartiles based on samples from the 1000 Genomes Project with European ancestry.
+    - **annot_GSplus7tissues:** Seven broadly-defined tissue categories based on GenoSkyline-Plus annotations.

+More details about these supplied files can be found in in the [GNOVA manuscript](http://biorxiv.org/content/early/2017/03/07/114561).

 We may run the following command: